-Access to homeownership opportunities has become more difficult due to the national economic downturn.
+Access to homeownership opportunities has become more difficult due to the rapid escalation of home prices in the District.
 DHCD will leverage investments already made into housing cooperatives, by coordinating with financial institutions in order to structure housing cooperative pools.
 These pools will enable tenant association members that have already purchased their buildings within a cooperative structure to reduce their cost of housing preservation, obtain new rehabilitated housing units and preserve their ability to reside within the District.